-An exploratory and analytical study was designed and executed in order to identify whether there are additional elements that traditional means of collaboration do not consider.
-The following describes the design of the experiments considered in the study as well as the materials and methods used to perform them, and finally discusses the obtained results.
+An exploratory and analytical experiment was designed in order to identify whether there are additional elements that traditional means of collaboration do not consider.
+The following describes the materials and methods used to perform the experiment, and finally we discussed the obtained results.

-3.1.
-Experimental design
+A. Experimental design

 For this study, two different experiments were designed and executed.
-In the first experiment (e_1) a group of players were divided in two teams of equal size, and they played a FPS game in a face-to-face setting: they were in the same room and each player knew who were his/her teammates (see Fig. 2).
-For the second experiment (e_2) , players were also divided in two teams of equal size, but this time they played in different physical locations (e.g. home, school, etc.).
-The intention of defining e_1 and e_2 was to detect behaviors that give us indications of the existence of other variables that arise from a face-to-face interaction between players, and these variables are not covered by traditional tools offered in the game (e.g. messages, audio messages predefined).
-Experiment e_1 was performed in a different day than experiment e_2 .
+In the first experiment $(e_1)$ a group of players were divided in two teams of equal size, and they played a FPS game in a face-to-face setting: they were in the same classroom and each player knew who were their teammates.
+For the second experiment $(e_2)$ , players were also divided in two teams of equal size, but this time they played in different physical location (e.g. homes, schools, etc.).
+The intention of defining $e_1$ and $e_2$ was to detect behaviors that give us indications of the existence of other variables that arise from a face-to-face interaction between players and these variables are not covered by traditional tools offered in the game (e.g. messages, audio messages predefined).
+The $e_2$ was performed in a different day than the $e_1$ .

-The first experiment e_1 was conducted with 8 players, all of them students, 25% are women and 75% are men, all between 19 and 26 years old and with at least one year of experience in playing FPS video games.
-The second experiment e_2 was performed with 8 players, students and workers, 25% are women and 75% are men, all between 20 and 29 years old and also with at least one year of experience in FPS Video Games.
+The first experiment $e_1$ was conducted with 8 players, all of them students, 25% are women and 75% are men, all between 19 and 26 years old and with at least one year of experience in playing FPS video games.
+The second experiment $e_2$ was performed with 8 players, students and workers, 25% are women and 75% are men, all between 20 and 29 years old and also with at least one year of experience in FPS Video Games.